faze-geek/Aerospace-Bearing-Life-Analysis-/README.md

 # Software
 - [MATLAB](https://www.mathworks.com/products/matlab-online.html) has been used for evaluating the parameters, plotting the graphs because of its extensive plotting module and relevant inbuilt functions.

+# PS
+Github doesn't render large pdf files as of now, you can download those files for viewing them.